 For organic agriculture to develop to its full potential, experts say it is necessary to supplement scientific and technological advances to modernize production.

-Recognizing that organic agriculture is developing very rapidly, however, speaking with Vietnam Agriculture Newspaper at the Seminar "Converting to organic agriculture needs more support", Associate Professor, Dr. Tran Thi Ba, School of Agriculture (Can Tho University) said that currently, the understanding and practice of organic agriculture has not been correctly determined by farmers.
+Recognizing that organic agriculture is developing very rapidly, however, speaking with Vietnam Agriculture Newspaper at the Seminar "Converting to organic agriculture needs more support", Associate Professor, Dr. Tran Thi Ba, School of Agriculture (Can Tho University) said that currently, the understanding and practice of organic agriculture have not been correctly determined by farmers.

 Therefore, it is necessary to distinguish clearly between organic agriculture and organic farming.
 In which, organic agriculture is a large concept, covering the whole issue of farming.
 This is an agricultural management system that avoids the use of chemicals, reducing pollution of soil, water and air.